-Radiotherapy and hair loss
+Radiation therapy and hair loss

-Radiotherapy is the use of high energy x-rays to stop cancer cells from growing and multiplying.
+Radiation therapy is the use of high energy x-rays to stop cancer cells from growing and multiplying.
 Normal cells in the path of the beam will also be affected and this can include the hair follicles.

 Hair will only fall out in the area of the body being treated.
-For example, if you are having radiotherapy to your head you will probably lose some hair from your scalp.
+For example, if you are having radiation therapy to your head you will probably lose some hair from your scalp.
 If the area being treated includes an armpit or your chest, then it is only hair in these regions that is likely to fall out.

 Cold caps to minimise hair loss